 The main emphasis of PPM is to ensure that the portfolio’s outcomes support the organization’s long-term goals.
-It sets out a methodology to predict potential problems, review progress towards strategic goals and make the most efficient use of resources.
-It also helps project managers to keep budget in control, and address stakeholder issues, etc.
+It sets out a methodology to predict potential problems, review progress toward strategic goals, and make the most efficient use of resources.
+It also helps project managers to control the budget, address stakeholder issues, etc.

 The influence of the digital revolution on every aspect of Project Portfolio Management (PPM) has been substantial.

 According to research and markets, the global demand for PPM is anticipated to increase by USD 1.6 billion by 2024.

 Digital disruption is transforming the PPM landscape from analog information, annual planning, manual processes, and traditional delivery methods to agile, data-driven business processes for efficiency and innovation.
 In simple words, traditional PPM methods come with siloed data and disparities in resource productivity, visibility, and collaboration.
 At the same time, modern PPM fosters efficient management of projects and resources.
 It also enhances work automation and collaboration that empowers resources to do the right work profoundly.